Actindo-AG/Documentation/Channels/UserInterface/04b_PIMChannels.md

     Date and time of the offer import creation.

 - *Author*
-    Name and username of the user who changed the offer and triggered the import.
+    Name and username of the user who triggered the import.

-[comment]: <> (oder eher: user who triggered the import)

 - *ID*
-    Offer identification number.
+    Offer import identification number.
 The ID number is automatically assigned by the system after creation.

-[comment]: <> (offer oder offer import identification number?
-Vgl.
-Offer ID / ID + comment in 03a_ScheduledUploads.md)